JATOS/JATOS_docs/versioned_docs/version-3.9.1/Group_studies/Write-Group-Studies-I-Setup.md

 ### Scenario 2: Several groups, let JATOS assign workers

 Say you want to have 3 groups with 2 workers each.
 You want to leave it to JATOS which workers are paired together.
 Then, set _Max total workers_ to 6 and both _Max active members_ and _Max total members_ to 2 (remember that these numbers apply to each group separately).
-Then [create 6 Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send them to your 6 participants.
+Then [add 6 Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send them to your 6 participants.

 ### Scenario 3: One open world

 This scenario is basically the opposite of the first one.
 By limiting neither the _Max total worker_ nor the _Max total members_, nor the _Max active members_ JATOS will sort all workers into one single group that is potentially of unlimited size.
-Now --to keep it completely open-- just [create one study link type General Single](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and publish it (e.g. via a mailing list or on a website).
+Now --to keep it completely open-- just [add one study link type General Single](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and publish it (e.g. via a mailing list or on a website).

 ![Snake example](/img/snake_example.png)